viaict/viaduct/README.md

 See [tutorial](TUTORIAL.md).

 ## Setup:
-OS Packages: Python, SQLite, pip, virtualenv, mysql, git-flow Install with your favorite packagemanager.
+OS Packages: python, sqlite, pip, virtualenv, mysql-server, git-flow, python-dev Install with your favorite packagemanager.

 Get the secret via config files with secrets for the server: